gudwin/botbuilder-unit/README.md

 # Configuration

-## Global options

-Global options will be applied to every script that will be processed by library.
-There are two ways to setup a global option:
-- as an environment variable, Library will autoload it during startup;
-- as an attribute of _config_ object exposed in _module.exports_ section of The Library;

-### As an Environment Variable

-- **BOTBUILDERUNIT_TEST_TIMEOUT** - timeout for script execution in milliseconds
-- **BOTBUILDERUNIT_REPORTER** - logging style, supported values: _empty_, _plain_ and _beauty_

-For example, to run script with 10 seconds timeout and beautified output you need to execute something like:
-`export BOTBUILDERUNIT_REPORTER=beauty; export BOTBUILDERUNIT_TEST_TIMEOUT=10000; npm test`

-### As a part of the Library module.exports

-The library exposes `config` object in module.exports.
-Properties of an object:
-- **timeout** - timeout for script execution in milliseconds
-- **reporter** - the instance of reporting class.
-Default value: _new PlainLogReporter()_.
-Classes provided by library:
-  - **PlainLogReporter**, default, will output text messages in console
-  - **EmptyLogReporter**, nothing will be sent to output
-  - **PlainLogReporter**, colored and styled output, useful for long scripts

 ## Script level

 The Script is just an array with simple objects (at this version) where every item represents a message in conversation between user and the bot.
 The Library supposes that first message **always be** from user.
 That issue will be fixed in future fixes.